min2ha/ukwa-site/content/target/68712/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: 'We're friends reunited in the Battle for Britain!'
-MICHAEL GOVE is a staunch Brexiteer, GREG CLARK is a steadfast Remainer, but they insist that fighting for the UK has brought them together

 Michael Gove and Greg Clark explain the vision for the UK's future relationship with the EU agreed at Chequers on July 6th 2018